 Working in such an environment can amplify existing fears of failures.
 You can become so terrified of failing that you shrink from challenges.
 When you don’t put yourself out there, you are losing the opportunity to demonstrate your creativity and put your strengths on display.

-When fear of failure overwhelms you, and you can't accept the possibility of making mistakes, you simply will not be able to make progress in your career.
+When the fear of failure overwhelms you, and you can’t accept the possibility of making mistakes, you simply will not be able to make progress in your career.

 When you need to make an important decision, fear of choosing wrong can lead to delays or no decision at all.
-Fear of failure can also lead to you shrinking back from possible opportunities that can improve your career.
+Fear of failure can also lead to shrinking back from possible opportunities that can improve your career.

 If you find yourself working in an environment where fear is the dominant theme, you need to develop specific skills to succeed.